Do Large Language Models have Shared Weaknesses in Medical Question Answering?: Methods

 \subsection{Models and implementation details}

+In Table~\ref{tab:models}, we describe each family of models tested to provide an overview of key existing models and highlight distinctive features of each.
+We include a complete listing of models tested and their parameters in Appendix~\ref{app:params}.

-In this study, we chose to include both very large commercial models (GPT-3.5 \cite{brownLanguageModelsAre2020a}, GPT-4 \cite{openaiGPT4TechnicalReport2023}), PaLM 2 \cite{anilPaLMTechnicalReport2023}) and smaller openly-available models (Vicuna \cite{chiangVicunaOpenSourceChatbot2023}, Llama~2\cite{touvronLlamaOpenFoundation2023}) in order to compare the two approaches.
-Models were accessed either via API (GPT-3.5, GPT-4), manually retrieved from Bard (PaLM 2) or via Hugging Face (Llama~2 and Vicuna models) and later run on 2 NVIDIA RTX 6000 Ada cards.
-Llama~2 and Vicuna models were quantised to 8-bit form to optimise memory for the GPUs, which has a negligible performance impact \cite{frantarGPTQAccuratePostTraining2023}.
+Models were accessed either via API or via Hugging Face and run locally.
+Hugging Face models were run on a server with 2 A100 GPUs and 2 L40 GPUs, with runtimes under 30 minutes per model.
+These models were quantised to optimise memory usage on the GPUs, which has a negligible performance impact \citep{frantarGPTQAccuratePostTraining2022}.